E Submission Guidelines

 - Marking the Exhibition as a digital document

 The guidelines for electronic submission of student work are detailed below.
-Any further changes for 2018 will be updated here as they are published.
+Any further changes will be updated here as they are published.

 An overview of what you need to know: